 You won't find many people on the street on December 25 but the capital's stunning Christmas lights will still be sparkling.
 Empty pavements and bus-free views will only make a tour of the capital's best crimbo decorations all the more magical.

 There's no better way to walk off a big meal (or work up an appetite for one) than by taking a brisk stroll.
 Step outside this Christmas Day and soak up sights of festive lights, deocrations and maybe even a sprinkling of snow.
-Check out our guide to London's most scenic walks, all perfect for a festive stretch of the legs.
-If you fancy a bit of history with your walk, join either the Christmas Day Charles Dickens walk or the Samuel Pepys tour.
+Check out our guide to London's scenic walks, all perfect for a festive stretch of the legs.